akheron/sala/doc/sala.1.rst

 The ``password-generator`` command is run through the shell to generate password suggestions.
 If the command fails (is not found or exits with non-zero exit status), its output is ignored.
-Othewise, the output should consist of one or more words separated with whitespace (space, tab, newline, etc.).
+Othewise, the output should consist of one or more words separated by whitespace (space, tab, newline, etc.).
 These words are presented to the user as password suggestions by ``sala set``.